Brewer’s yeast fascinates me. How can one simple organism generate so many different flavors in the beers we brew?

 I scoured the web, looking at a multitude of yeast strain cross reference data.
-I used this information to build my own damn chart, and included Omega yeast in my yeast strain comparison.
+I used this information to build my own damn chart, and included Omega yeast in my yeast strain comparison data.

-Using the below table, you can locate a specific strain for a any of the top yeast labs.
-The table will then highlight the matching yeast strains from the other yeast labs.
+Using the below table, you can locate a specific strain for any of the top yeast labs.
+The table will then highlight the yeast strains from the other yeast labs that are comparable.

 If the table is too difficult to navigate, you can view/download a PDF by clicking the above image.

 Cheers… And feel free to leave any feedback.